 - Puppy socialization comes in many forms; your pet has the best chance to be well-adjusted if their encounters during this time are positive and rewarding

 - Use the suggested techniques to help your dog learn it’s OK to spend some time alone

-- For any new or unfamiliar situation or setting your puppy or dog may encounter, acclimate them gently with rewards and praise and keep it positive
+- For any new or unfamiliar setting your puppy or dog may encounter, acclimate them gently with rewards and praise and keep it positive

 - Pay attention to your dog’s body language and behavior; they will let you know if and when they are ready for new experiences or situations, as well as old ones